Gestational Diabetes Mellitus - Diabetes During Pregnancy

 Physical activity is also important in managing GDM.
 Moderate exercises, such as walking or swimming, can help lower blood sugar levels and improve insulin sensitivity.
 It is essential to consult with a healthcare provider before starting an exercise program to ensure that it is safe for both the mother and the baby.

-B.) Blood Sugar Monitoring
+B. Blood Sugar Monitoring in GDM

 Regular monitoring of blood sugar levels is essential in managing GDM.
 This involves testing blood sugar levels several times a day, usually before and after meals.
 Healthcare providers may recommend specific target ranges for blood sugar levels, and women with GDM may need to check their blood sugar levels more frequently than women without GDM.
 Monitoring blood sugar levels helps healthcare providers adjust treatment plans as needed to keep blood sugar levels in the target range.